If you wake up in the middle of the night with a highly itchy and intense urge to scratch your feet, know you're not alone.

 When the skin on our feet becomes dry, it can cause itchiness and discomfort.
 This can be particularly noticeable at night when we are more relaxed, and the itchiness can be more distracting.

 To prevent dryness, we must moisturize our feet by applying a good-quality foot cream at least once daily.
-Choosing a cream containing natural ingredients such as shea butter or cocoa butter is recommended, which can deeply nourish and hydrate the skin.
+Choose a cream containing natural ingredients such as shea butter or cocoa butter.
+This can deeply nourish and hydrate the skin.

-Additionally, wearing breathable socks and shoes can help minimize irritation and prevent further drying, particularly during the colder months or in spaces with air conditioning.
+Wearing breathable socks and shoes to help minimize irritation and prevent further drying.
+This is particularly true during the colder months or in spaces with air conditioning.

-If you notice that your feet are getting raised rashes during the night, those bumps on your feet could mean that you're sharing the bed with more than a teddy bear or your significant other.
+If you notice feet are getting raised rashes during the night, you could be sharing your bed with more than a teddy bear or your significant other.

 Bed bugs are pesky little insects that can cause a lot of discomfort, with itchy feet at night being just one of the many symptoms they can drive.

 Bed bugs are small, reddish-brown creatures that look a bit like chiggers.
 They feed on human blood while we sleep, and their bites can lead to irritated and itchy skin.
 When bed bugs bite, your feet may develop a slow, burning itch that can prove difficult to ignore.
 This can cause restlessness and difficulty sleeping, leading to a poor night's sleep.
 The itchy sensation may last for days and is often accompanied by a rash-like appearance on the skin.
 Bed bug bite itch may also prompt an allergic reaction in some people, so it's essential to get to the bottom of the issue as quickly as possible.